Biggo03/RISC-V-Pipelined/Documentation/Memory_System_Development_Log.md

 - Replaces the Least Recently Used (LRU) block if the set is full.
 - Fills the next available block if any invalid entries exist, then updates the valid bit.

+This logic needed to be changed in order to accomodate LUTRAM restrictions, but the functionality remains the same.

 **Output logic:** This combinational block determines the cache output.
-If the set is active and a cache hit occurs, it selects the desired instruction word from the matching block based on the block index bits.
+It will set the output to the appropriate word within the block that got a cache hit.

 **Testing:**
 I created a testbench in SystemVerilog in order to test the modules functionality.
 Tasks were used to perform repetitive assertions.
 I ensured that: